richard-scryber/scryber.core/docs/overview/parameters_and_expressions.rst

 `Full size version <../_images/doc_expression_binding.png>`_

-.. note:: The styling for the div is becomming quite long and complex.
-In the next section we will go through the options for css classes along with var() and calc().
+.. note:: In the next section we will go through the options for css classes along with var() and calc() for custom styles.

 Looping over collections